 When it’s time to train your dog do you find yourself competing for his attention?
 Does your dog get easily distracted by other dogs or people?
 Does he go off and follow his nose rather than listen to you?
-Does he get overly excited by noise or movement?
+Does he get overly excited by any noise or movement?

 If you answered yes to any of the above working on impulse control work will benefit both you and your dog.
 Having your dog focused and attentive to your commands will make all of your future training sessions easier.
 It all starts with a good foundation built on trust, focus, and lots of impulse control work.